dgaydukov/cert-aws/sa/files/sa.md

 * elb scales from 1-7 minutes.
 So once elb scaled, it adds new IP to dns response with TTL 60 sec (client expect to re-resolve dns after 60 sec)
 * factor in elb dns - when test, make sure to re-resolve DNS every 60 sec to get new IP (cause otherwise elb may add more capacity, but your tests are hitting single IP)
-* factor in sticky session - when test, keep in mind that your automatic tests may hit same ec2 because of this
+* factor in sticky session - when test, keep in mind that your automatic tests may hit same ec2 because of this Don't confuse (for CLB only):
+* http/https listener - elb modify header, adding `X-Forwarded-For` with client IP
+* tcp/tls listener - elb doesn't modify headers.
+If you don't want elb to decrypt request and just pass through you can use TCP listener on port 443
+With CLB you can add public key to load balancer, so your backend instance can check authencity, that request came exactly from load balancer.
+Use `create-load-balancer-policy/set-load-balancer-policies-for-backend-server` commands.
+TCP_UDP - if you want to support both TCP & UDP on the same port for nlb, use this listener.
+Don't confuse:
+* front-end connection - connection between client & ELB
+* back-end connection - connection between ELB & your backend instances (like ec2)

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.